Skin Cancer Treatment

 - Areas of red, inflamed skin, covered with white scales.
 These areas of red are called plaques.
 Scales are the silvery-white coating over the plaque.

-- Psoriasis plaques can itch and can be painful.
+- Psoriasis plaques can itch and be painful.

 - Plaques can appear anywhere on the skin.
 They are most common on the knees, elbows, lower back and scalp.